MadeinTYO

 Malcolm Jamaal Davis (born April 12, 1992), better known by his stage name MadeinTYO (pronounced Made in Tokyo), is an American rapper, singer, and songwriter.
-He is best known for his 2016 single "Uber Everywhere," which peaked at number 51 on the Billboard Hot 100.
-It spawned a remixed version by Travis Scott, which served as lead single for his debut mixtape, You Are Forgiven (2016).
+He is best known for his 2016 single "Uber Everywhere", which peaked at number 51 on the Billboard Hot 100.
+It spawned a remixed version featuring Travis Scott, which served as lead single for his debut mixtape, You Are Forgiven (2016).
 His debut studio album, Sincerely, Tokyo (2018), peaked at number 98 on the Billboard 200.

 Early life

 Malcolm Jamaal Davis was born on April 12, 1992, in Honolulu, Hawaii.
 He grew up as a military brat, moving around and living in areas such as Hawaii, California, Texas, New York, and Virginia, before spending the rest of his teenage years in Tokyo, Japan.
 Davis was inspired to begin writing music after watching his cousin produce music in his room while living in Washington, D.C.

 After he came back from a trip from Tokyo to the United States, Davis moved to Atlanta with his older brother 24hrs for his later young adulthood.